zp-forks/terraform-provider-discord/docs/resources/category_channel.md

 page_title: "discord_category_channel Resource - discord"
 subcategory: ""
 description: |-
-  A resource to create a Category channel
+  A resource to create a category channel.
 ---

 # discord_category_channel (Resource)

-A resource to create a Category channel
+A resource to create a category channel.

 ## Example Usage